kamranakhtar786/Complete-cms-blog-website-using-PHP-MySQL-PDO-and-Bootstrap/README.md

 # Complete-cms-blog-website-using-PHP-and-Bootstrap
-# Before start upload SQL file on your server
+# Before starting ,  upload SQL file on your server
+# Download Fontawesome in Main Directory otherwise icon will not shown
+# Download CKEditor and upload on Main Directory to use Visual Editor.
-# Don't Remove footer notes
+# Don't Remove Footer Credit
-# Always give credit to creator